 The database services support the integration, synergy and productivity of the programs within the Goodman-Luskin Microbiome Center through the creation and maintenance of a multimodal database that includes clinical and biological information from center studies.
 This comprehensive and secure multi-omics database will be the foundation for the cross-modality and cross-project studies crucial to the center’s overall goals, while preserving individual PI’s data access and control.
 The Clinical Studies and Database Core (CSDC) will also provide databased information, visualization, and content for media production.

 The core is supported by the extensive background and expertise of the directors and staff in clinical and translational research and project management, including grant and manuscript writing, project setup, participant screening, recruitment strategies, psychometrics, study questionnaires and database management.

-Clinical Studies and Database Core Director Lin Chang, MD, and Co-Director Bruce Naliboff, PhD, and Co-Director Andrea S. Shin, MD, MSCR
+Clinical Studies and Database Core Director Lin Chang, MD, Co-Director Bruce Naliboff, PhD, and Co-Director Andrea S. Shin, MD, MSCR

 For more information on clinical studies services, contact Lin Chang, MD, at [email protected]